Agoric/documentation/main/zoe/guide/contracts/pricedCallSpread.md

 ## Creating the Option Invitations

 The terms specify all the details of the options.
-A call to `creatorFacet.makeInvitationPair()` is required to specify the share (as a whole number percentage) that will be paid by the purchaser of the long position.
+A call to `creatorFacet.makeInvitationPair()` is required to specify the share (as a whole number percentage) that will be contributed for the long position.
 It returns a pair of invitations.

 <<< @/snippets/zoe/contracts/test-callSpread.js#makeInvitationPriced

 The creator gives these invitations to the two parties (or might retain one for their own use.)
-When Bob receives an invitation, he can extract the value of the call spread option that he wants to buy, and create a proposal.
+When Bob receives an invitation, he can extract the value of the call spread option that he wants, and create a proposal.
 The collateral required is also in the option's details.
 The holders of the invitations can exercise with the required collateral to receive the actual call spread option positions.

 <<< @/snippets/zoe/contracts/test-callSpread.js#exercisePricedInvitation